chairforce2/PANOS-GlobalProtect/README.md

 1. Capture a config file that can be imported to do the bulk of configuration
 2. Lay out what manual steps will need to be taken in order to wrap things up

-So after the deploy referenced above is complete, you will import the FW config in this repo, and then proceed with the steps below:
+So after the deploy referenced above is complete, import the firewall config, make the changes below, then commit. certain steps.

 1. License the VM-Series firewall (if using a BYOL license)
 2. Configure the Management Interface for secure use in accordance with: https://docs.paloaltonetworks.com/pan-os/9-1/pan-os-admin/getting-started/best-practices-for-securing-administrative-access.html